band/bandstands/readingNotes/Bleier_1988_FeministApproachesToScience.md

 Index 196

 # Chapter 5
-## Primatology Is Politics by Other Means*
+## Primatology Is Politics by Other Means[^1]
  - Donna Haraway

-Rouse ye, my people, shake off torpor, impeach the dread boss monkey and reconstruct the Happy Family.**
+Rouse ye, my people, shake off torpor, impeach the dread boss monkey and reconstruct the Happy Family.[^2]

 -----
-*This chapter has been edited from Donna Haraway's article, "Primatology Is Politics by Other Means," Philosophy of Science Association 1984 (Vol. 2).
+[^1] This chapter has been edited from Donna Haraway's article, "Primatology Is Politics by Other Means," Philosophy of Science Association 1984 (Vol. 2).
 East Lansing, MI:
 Philosophy of Science Association.
 Copyright 1984 by The Philosophy of Science Association.
 Used with permission.
-**Mark Twain (March 5, 1867).
+[^2] Mark Twain (March 5, 1867).
 Barnum's First Speech in Congress.
 New York Evening Express, as quoted in Harris (1973, 190-191).

 -----

 ### INTRODUCTION: SCIENCE AND STORYTELLING